 This Meyer lemon marmalade–made with just three ingredients: lemons, sugar, and water–is a sensational spread for breakfast, brunch, or a surreptitious snack.

-Homemade marmalades with farm-fresh fruit are the essence of the Italian agriturismo, and nearly every farm makes its own jams and jellies to serve at breakfast.
+Homemade marmalades made with fruit fresh from the farm are the essence of the Italian agriturismo, and nearly every farm makes its own jams and jellies to serve at breakfast.
 This was one of our favorites.
-Its unique, slightly bitter aftertaste is delicious on warm bread drizzled with olive oil or soft butter.
-It’s also delicious paired with sharp cheese, crackers, and a sparkling white wine.–Matthew Scialabba and Melissa Pellegrino
+Its unique, slightly bitter aftertaste is delicious on warm bread drizzled with olive oil or smeared with soft butter.
+It’s also delicious paired with sharp cheese, crackers, and a sparkling white wine.
+Originally posted March 1, 2013.–Matthew Scialabba and Melissa Pellegrino

 - Quick Glance

 I LOVE this Meyer lemon marmalade.
 The preparation is somewhat tedious and a bit messy but the end result is really quite stunning.
 It took me almost 45 minutes to prepare the lemons and another 45 to 50 minutes for simmering on the stove.
 The marmalade isn’t only beautiful, it has an amazing lemon flavor.
 I’ll most certainly use this recipe for the special people in my life.